 Silicone bakeware is very popular nowadays due to its versatility and appealing designs.
 Silicone features some advantages that will out-perform traditional bakeware.
 There are several key reasons why people choose to have silicone bakeware in their kitchen:

 Durable: Despite being lightweight, silicone is a strong and sturdy material that can last for a long time.
 Utensils can be used over and over again without worrying about damage.
 They don’t fade or wear off and they won’t get bent or break if you accidentally drop them onto a hard kitchen floor.

 Non-Stick capability: Silicone bakeware has excellent nonstick capabilities.
 You even don’t have to use grease or a baking spray, which saves prep time and reduces calories.
 The baked goods slide out easily and effortlessly.

-Food will bake evenly: The food bakes smoothly and brown beautifully.
-A silicone pan stops the baking process once removed from the oven, unlike metal.
+Food will bake evenly: The food bakes evenly and browns beautifully.
+Unlike metal, a silicone pan stops the baking process once removed from the oven.
 It cools quickly, which makes it more convenient for use than some hit retaining materials.

 - Easy to clean: Silicone bakeware offers easy cleaning because it has a surface that foods do not stick to.
 You can clean the pans using just warm water and soap, but they are dishwasher-safe too.
 The pans don’t stain or retain the odors and flavors of the foods cooked inside.
 The surface has no open pores to harbor bacteria and it is also hypoallergenic.

 Temperature resistant: Silicone withstands a large range of temperature changes, so it can be used for the baking, serving, and storing of food all together with no issues.
 It withstands temperatures from -76 to 500ºF.

 Ease of storage: Storage of silicone bakeware is simple, because of its flexible nature.
-Its flexibility allows for collapsing for storage in any space and it still snaps back into shape when used in the future.
+The flexibility allows for collapsing and easy storage in any space.
+A collapsed item will snap back into shape when needed in the future.

 Appealing look: Silicone utensils come in a wide variety of colors and shapes.
 They are usually made with cool colors that allow you to serve in the same pan the food was baked in.